galaxyproject/training-material/topics/genome-annotation/tutorials/funannotate/tutorial.md

 > ### {% icon comment %} Comments
 >
-> Due to bugs in InterProScan, `PROSITE Profiles`, `PROSITE Pattern` and `SUPERFAMILY` don't work with the current version of InterProScan.
-We disable it for this tutorial, and hopefully it should be possible to use them in future versions of InterProScan.
->
-> To speed up the processing by InterProScan during this tutorial, you can also disable `Pfam` and `PANTHER` applications.
+> To speed up the processing by InterProScan during this tutorial, you can disable `Pfam` and `PANTHER` applications.
 When analysing real data, it is adviced to keep them enabled.
 >
 > When some applications are disabled, you will of course miss the corresponding results in the output of **InterProScan**.
 {: .comment}